Below is an outline of the Option Studio lottery schedule and process. Please check back for updates to confirm these details before finalizing plans.

 Descriptions for option studios have been posted on the GSD Course Listing.
 You will find the studios’ scheduled meeting times there as well.
 Please note that the course bulletin is an active document; updates to the course bulletin will be taking place until the lottery, and in some cases, after the start of the academic term.

-Last semester, all option studio presentations were prerecorded, and accessible through the Option Studio Presentations page.
+Option studio presentations will be prerecorded, and accessible through the Option Studio Presentations page.
 Critics were encouraged to be thorough in their descriptions, including pedagogic objectives, appropriateness to students in programs outside the department offering the studio, course schedule, critic attendance (for visiting critics), and travel plans.
 Please pay close attention to these details and consider them when you rank your choices on your ballot.

-Students who are enrolled in Module 1 studios will be able to update their ballot selections during the open submission period and will be notified of results via my.harvard prior to the first studio meetings.
+Students will be able to update their ballot selections during the open submission period and will be notified of results via my.harvard prior to the first studio meetings.

 To participate in the studio lottery, you must be enrolled in one of the following: